ibm-cloud-architecture/dba-onboarding-automation/README.md

                        Description: Personally Identifiable Information
                 1. **Policies and Roles**
                     1. Click `Policies and Roles`
-                    1. Connect to your repository: `Corporate Operations`
+                    1. If not connected, connect to your repository: `Corporate Operations`
                     1. **Redaction Roles** - click `New Redaction Role`
                         1. `TE Redaction Editor`
                             1. Name: **TE Redaction Editor**